no1berg/python_practice/README.md

 # python_practice

-Solutions to Python practice sets.
+My solutions to Codecademy's Python practice sets.
 Most are pretty rough around the edges, given that I am fairly new to Python